semaphoreci/docs/docs/use-cases/schedule-a-workflow-run.md

 # Schedule a workflow run

-This guide shows you how to use Semaphore to set up the scheduled workflow runs in your project.

 Scheduling workflow runs daily, hourly or even every other minute can be useful in many use cases, such as: